rbitting/pi-display/python/README.md

 * `enabled`: Boolean to declare whether to get and display the Pi-Hole information

-### CoinMarketCap

-Cypto prices are retrieved from the [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/).
-Your CoinMarketCap API key needs to be set in the CMC_API_KEY environment variable in order for this functionality to work.

-#### Configuration Options

-* `enabled`: Boolean to declare whether to get and display cryptocurrency prices
-* `tokens`: Array of coins/tokens to retrieve values for
-* `currency`: Currency to display prices in (ex.
-USD, GBP, etc.)

 ### Wordnik

 [Wordnik](https://developer.wordnik.com/) is used to get the word of the day definition.
 Your Wordnik API key needs to be set in the WORDNIK_API_KEY environment variable in order for this functionality to work.